Mayo Beach Park

 For a Mayo Wind permit information call (410) 222-7313.

-Swimming is allowed in certain sections of the waterfront.
-Mayo Beach Park is an unprotected beach, and swimming will be At Your Own Risk.
-It is the responsibility of the renter using the facility to provide adequate supervision by certified lifeguards, when swimming will take place.
-When guards are used, there is a one (1) to fifty (50) ratio for each lifeguard needed for safety of the swimmers.
-The stone jetties are off-limits to the renters.
+Water access is allowed in certain sections of the waterfront.
+Mayo Beach Park is an unprotected beach, and water access will be At Your Own Risk.
+It is the responsibility of the renter using the facility to provide adequate supervision by certified lifeguards, when water access will take place.
+When guards are used, there is a one (1) to fifty (50) ratio for each lifeguard needed for safety of the visitors.
+For safety reasons, the stone jetties are off-limits.
 For permit information call (410) 222-7313.

 From Annapolis, take Route 2 (Solomon’s Island Road) south (4.5 miles) to Route 214 (Central Ave.).
 Take Route 214 East (4.4 miles) and turn left on Shoreham Beach Road at Lou’s Store.
 Stay on Shoreham Beach Road (1 mile) through sharp turns (3 Mayo Beach signs) to Honeysuckle Drive.
 Turn onto Honeysuckle Drive (sharp right) and follow into the Park.